aswathyd/HumanComputerInteraction-RestaurantLocator/README.md

 # **Restaturant Locator**

-Designed and build a restaurant locator which allows customers to find a restaurant based on their choice of cuisine.
+Designed and built a restaurant locator which allows customers to find a restaurant based on their choice of cuisine.

-Involved going through all stages of software development cycle starting from requirement gathering, feasibility study, user testing using paper prototype, medium and high level prototype.
+Development of final prototype involved going through all stages of software development cycle starting from requirement gathering, feasibility study, user testing using paper prototype, medium and high level prototype.

+Assignment documents illustrate the states of system during different cycles.

 High level prototype was developed using VB.Net.